doctrine-extensions/DoctrineExtensions/doc/uploadable.md

 # Uploadable behavior extension for Doctrine 2

-**Uploadable** behavior provides the tools to manage the persistance of files with Doctrine 2, including automatic handling of moving, renaming and removal of files and other features.
+**Uploadable** behavior provides the tools to manage the persistence of files with Doctrine 2, including automatic handling of moving, renaming and removal of files and other features.

 Features: